 Cloud-optimized applications, on the other hand, are flexible and cost-efficient.
 This type of application uses a different approach and instead focuses on Platform as a Service, or PaaS, models instead.

-Optimized apps are scalable and more manageable we when compare them to cloud-ready only apps.
+Optimized apps are scalable and more manageable when compared to cloud-ready-only apps.

 Moving to the cloud is the current wave of enterprise solutions when it comes to data workloads.

 Hybrid cloud infrastructures are partially in the public cloud and then also held in a private cloud, all administered by the company.

 Mainstream cloud platforms also support virtual machines, or VMs, that can be imported from VMware vSphere and Microsoft Hyper-V.